fadifarook/fadifarook.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Applied Physics Graduate Student at Cornell University
+subtitle: Applied Physics Student at Cornell University

 profile:
   align: right